JnyJny/JnyJny.github.io/content/2018-10-06-howto-c-like-me.md

 ```

 And now, finally, we write functions that aren't boilerplate.
 In this
-example, function `do_the_needful` accepts a pointer to an `options_t`
+example, function `do_the_needful()` accepts a pointer to an
-structure.
-We validate that the `options` pointer is not NULL and
+`options_t` structure.
+We validate that the `options` pointer is not
-then go on to validate the `input` and `output` structure members.
+NULL and then go on to validate the `input` and `output` structure
-We return EXIT_FAILURE if either test fails, and signal to the caller
+members.
+We return EXIT_FAILURE if either test fails, and signal to
-a general reason by setting the external global variable `errno` to a
+the caller a general reason by setting the external global variable
-conventional error code.
-The convenience function `perror()` can be used
+`errno` to a conventional error code.
+The convenience function
-to emit human-readable-ish error messages based on the value of `errno`.
+`perror()` can be used by the caller to emit human-readable-ish error
+messages based on the value of `errno`.

 Functions should almost always validate their input in some way.
 If
 full validation is expensive, try to do it once and treat the